Automic Continuous Delivery Director vs Microsoft Azure DevOps comparison

 Buyer's Guide

-Automic Continuous Delivery Director is ranked 14th in Release Automation with 5 reviews while Microsoft Azure DevOps is ranked 1st in Release Automation with 126 reviews.
+Automic Continuous Delivery Director is ranked 14th in Release Automation with 5 reviews while Microsoft Azure DevOps is ranked 1st in Release Automation with 127 reviews.
 Automic Continuous Delivery Director is rated 8.0, while Microsoft Azure DevOps is rated 8.2.
 The top reviewer of Automic Continuous Delivery Director writes "An automation solution to automate the entire release process but lacks development".
-On the other hand, the top reviewer of Microsoft Azure DevOps writes "Good support, helpful management capabilities, and great Kanban boards".
+On the other hand, the top reviewer of Microsoft Azure DevOps writes "Allows us to deploy code to production without releasing certain features immediately and agile project management capabilities offer resource-leveling".
 Automic Continuous Delivery Director is most compared with , whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management.
+See our Automic Continuous Delivery Director vs. Microsoft Azure DevOps report.

 See our list of best Release Automation vendors.